ckeditor/ckeditor5/docs/updating/migration-to-cdn/vanilla-js.md

 ---
 menu-title: Vanilla JS
-meta-title: Vanilla JS CKEditor 5 - migrate from NPM to CDN | CKEditor 5 documentation
+meta-title: Vanilla JS CKEditor 5 - migrate from npm to CDN | CKEditor 5 documentation
-meta-description: Migrate CKEditor 5 from NPM to CDN in a few simple steps.
+meta-description: Migrate CKEditor 5 from npm to CDN in a few simple steps.
 Learn how to install CKEditor 5 in your project using the CDN.
 category: migrations
 order: 10
 ---

-# Migrating CKEditor&nbsp;5 from NPM to CDN
+# Migrating CKEditor&nbsp;5 from npm to CDN

 This guide will help you migrate CKEditor 5 from an NPM-based installation to a CDN-based installation.
 CDN-based installations can simplify the setup process by providing bundler agnostic way to lazy initialization of CKEditor&nbsp;5 scripts and styles injection, which reduce complexity in the project setup.